Combustible Dust Testing & Dust Explosion Analysis

 The basis of safety is often used when charging vessels from sacks, IBCs or FIBCs, pneumatic conveying, milling and tabletting operations.
 Combustible dust that can create a flammable atmosphere is found to be insensitive to ignition and therefore, it is easy, practical and cost-effective to ensure that an ignition source capable of initiating a dust explosion is not present.

-The Minimum Ignition Temperature (MIT) test is conducted to determine the lowest temperature at which a hot surface area will ignite combustible dust or powders when dispersed in air.
+The Minimum Ignition Temperature (MIT) test is conducted to determine the lowest temperature at which a hot surface area will ignite combustible dust when dispersed in air.

-Working through a range of combustible dust concentrations, powders are dispersed through a heated vertical ‘Godbert-Greenwald’ furnace using compressed air.
+A range of combustible dust concentrations are dispersed through a heated vertical ‘Godbert-Greenwald’ furnace using compressed air.
 Once an ignition temperature is observed, the furnace temperature is reduced.
-Dispersion pressure and combustible dust/powder concentrations are varied until a minimum ignition temperature is established.
+Dispersion pressure and combustible dust concentrations are varied until a minimum ignition temperature is established.

 The MIT test is one of three core tests used to access combustible dust ignition sensitivity.
 It is generally used when the avoidance of ignition sources is the ‘basis of safety’.
 Minimum ignition temperature test data is required for defining the maximum operating temperature for electrical and non-electrical equipment used in areas where test material is present.